 Auburn officially began competing in intercollegiate football way back in in 1892.
 The Tigers joined the Southeastern Conference in 1932 as one of the initial inaugural members of the conference and the Tigers began competing in the West Division when the conference divided into more than one grouping in 1992.

-WE RECOMMEND: Watch Auburn Games with Hulu Live
+Watch Auburn Games with Hulu Live

 Hulu is one of the most reliable names in streaming sports online.
 Their live streaming service is high definition, has very little lag, and works across all devices (computers, tablets, mobile, smart TVs and more).
 There’s no better way to stream live Auburn football games online than with Hulu.
 The best part?
 They have a risk-free seven day trial.
 Get access to it here: